Academic Policies - Graduate

 |WV||Course Requirement Waived|

-A change of grade can be initiated only by the instructor of a course.
-Such changes are made in unusual circumstances only, require a written request from the instructor, and must be approved by the Dean or Director of the program.
+A change of grade can only be initiated by the instructor of a course who must submit a Change of Grade Request detailing the reason for the extension and must be approved by the Dean or Director of the program.
+Such changes are made in unusual circumstances only.

 Resolution of Grade Disputes